dognotdog/smol_servo/README.md

 ## V0.3

 ### Bugfixes
+ - (3) change footprint of L2 from 0806 to 1005
  - (10) connects DRV8323 VREF to 3V3 plane
+ - (11) connects STM32G4 VREF to 3V3 plane
+ - (12) correct B1/B12 spacing on USB-C receptacle footprint
+ - (13) Change D3 to ABRG and switch B/G channels on STM32G4

 ### Enhancements
  - Add 500mA polyfuse to USB 5V input to protect the input diode (and host) in case of VDD short to ground